SeanKelleyx/CCValidator/README.md

 **cardInput** - element - defaults to empty string Pass in to validCvv() to validate the card specific CVV length based on the card number value of the input.

+**year** - number - defaults to undefined
+Pass in to isDateValid() to validate the year is current or in the future.

+**month** - number - defaults to undefined
+Pass in to isDateValid() to validate the year/month is current or in the future.
+Only valid when used with year.

+**day** - number - defaults to undefined
+Pass in to isDateValid() to validate the year/month/day is current or in the future.
+Only valid when used with year and month.

 jQuery versions
 ---------------